LucianoBestia/mifi_used_data/readme.md

 <label id="lRecPackets">1.17 GB</label>
 ```

-what database should I use?
-Something simple?
+## bundled database sqlite

+I will use `rusqlite` to write to a private local database file.

+## main and lib separate in a workspace

-Because of testing is better to have separate lib and main.
+Because of testing it is better to have separate lib and main.
 Always.
+There is no reason to have only main except for super amateur tutorials.